gruntwork-io/terraform-aws-couchbase/modules/run-couchbase-server/README.md

   --node-services		Comma-separated list of Couchbase service to run on this node.
 Default: data,index,query,fts.
   --cluster-services		Comma-separated list of Couchbase service to run in the cluster.
 Only used when initializing a brand new cluster.
 Default: data,index,query,fts.
   --cluster-name		The name of the Couchbase cluster.
-Default: use the name of the Auto Scaling Group.
+Must be the name of an Auto Scaling Group (ASG).
+Default: use the name of the ASG this node is in.
   --hostname			The hostname to use for this node.
 Default: look up the node's private hostname in EC2 metadata.
   --use-public-hostname		If this flag is set, use the node's public hostname from EC2 metadata.
   --rally-point-hostname	The hostname of the rally point server that initialized the cluster.
 If not set, automatically pick a rally point server in the ASG.